 1) Broaden Your Perspective.

 Wise farmers don’t get frustrated with waiting, because they recognize that growth takes time.
 In the same way, believers should recognize that spiritual progress takes time.
 Lasting change doesn’t happen overnight.
-As one of our pastors at Lakeshore Church, Nick Dekold, put it, “The process is the point.”
+As I’ve heard one pastor put it, “The process is the point.”
 We get frustrated when we fixate on where we’d like to be instead of remembering that it takes a while to get there.

 I’ll be the first to admit that I fall prey to this trap more often than I’d like.
 It’s easy for me to get so overwhelmed by a desire to do more and be more and produce more that I forget that God has called us all to “play the long game,” so to speak.
 The next time you’re tempted to wonder if this whole Christianity thing really makes a difference, just remember that it’s a long game – any progress is going to take time.
 It’s also going to take discipline.